 I hope you enjoyed these tips and reviews for getting an electric motorized mobility scooter.
 If you have any questions please leave them in the comments section below and I promise to get back to you as soon as possible!

-Mobility scooters are a great way for getting around if you have disabilities or problems with walking long distances.
+Mobility scooters are a great way of getting around if you have disabilities or problems with walking long distances.
 However, it’s important to hang on to your ability to walk on your own two feet if your disability doesn’t prevent it completely.

 This is because the more you avoid walking and activity, the harder it will become and soon you will have no option but to use a scooter.
 This is not something you want.